 What does proving or disproving that we live in a computer simulation take?

-The answer to this question seems very simple; it is clear that we live with free will.
-Leading scientists, philosophers, and physicists have dealt with this question for years without unequivocal conclusions.
+The answer to this question seems simple: We live with free will.
+Leading scientists, philosophers, and physicists have studied this question for years without reaching unequivocal conclusions.

 The simulation theory will fail if you can locate an event, nature show, behavior, emotions, natural processes, etc., that does not have a mathematical solution with a workable result!
 The premise is that all natural processes can have a distinct mathematical expression.
 If you search, you will find it challenging to shatter this claim!
 All-natural functions behave exemplary and surprisingly with complex mathematics that optimizes resource utilization.